davewalker60/pmdup/pages/content/whatsapp-content.md

 # How to navigate WhatsApp for camp

-All groups related to this year's camp are part of the **PM Dances Community** WhatsApp community.
+All groups related to camp are part of the **PM Dances Community** WhatsApp community.
 To access or join any of the groups:

 1. In Whatsapp, navigate to the **PM Dances Community**.
 To do so:
    - Click the **Communities** icon, then click **PM Dances Community**.